Senators seek details of Pfizer Lipitor deals

 | WASHINGTON

-WASHINGTON Three leading senators are inquiring into drugmaker Pfizer Inc's efforts to limit the sale of generic versions of its Lipitor cholesterol drug, which lost U.S. patent protection this week.
+WASHINGTON Three leading U.S. senators are inquiring into drugmaker Pfizer Inc's efforts to limit the sale of generic versions of its Lipitor cholesterol drug, which lost U.S. patent protection on Wednesday.

 Lawmakers from three Senate oversight committees said the arrangements could lead to limited access to generic drugs and push up healthcare costs for patients and U.S. government insurance programs Medicare and Medicaid.